worldline/learning-kotlin/docs/src/en/backend-development/README.md

 :::

-::: tip Use `return@lembda` in case of nested lambdas
+::: tip return@label

-You can specify which level you want to return with an explicit label using `return@lembda`.
+You can specify which level you want to return with an explicit label using `return@lambda`.

 ```kotlin
 lambdaA {